 - To have at least one good quality senior secondary school in every block.

 - To try out innovative curriculum and pedagogy

 - To be a model in infrastructure, curriculum, evaluation and school governance

-The scheme has two modes of implementation, viz. (i) 3,500 schools are to be set up in as many educationally backward blocks (EBBs) through State/UT Governments, and (ii) the remaining 2,500 schools are to be set up under Public-Private Partnership (PPP) mode in blocks which are not educationally backward.
+The scheme envisages setting up of (i) 3,500 schools in as many educationally backward blocks (EBBs) through State/UT Governments, and (ii) remaining 2,500 schools under Public-Private Partnership (PPP) mode in blocks which are not educationally backward.